 Accommodation in Rijeka is booked out months in advance so its important to book early to get the best deals, prices and availability.
 There are several hotels, hostels and apartment rentals in Rijeka.

-But Rijeka isn’t a large city so it doesn’t matter to much where you stay as there is a good public transport network to get you around.
-If you leave your booking to the last minute and are struggling to find suitable accommodation, you can also search for accommodation in neighbouring Opatija.
+But Rijeka isn’t a large city so it doesn’t matter too much where you stay as there is a good public transport network to get you around.
+If you leave your booking at the last minute and are struggling to find suitable accommodation, you can also search for accommodation in neighbouring Opatija.

 Check out some of the best offers on accommodation for your visit to Basel, or anywhere in the world, here.